ugo-nama-kun/gather_env/README.md

 # GatherEnv Swimmer/Ant(+low gear)/Snake
 Minimum replication of hierarchical deep reinforcement learning "Gather" environments.
-Replicated environments do not dependent on rllab and use open-ai gym interface.
+Replicated environments do not depend on rllab and use open-ai gym interface.
 Then, our environments can run with the latest optimization packages.

 Models, environment settings, and codes are inspired by previous creators.
 Written in papers (such as https://sites.google.com/view/hippo-rl)